araki-ka/resume/README_EN.md

 Therefore, I am focusing on this topic as a theme that can be turned into marketing actions based on the knowledge I have gained.
 Most recently, I have been engaged in the following activities related to digital marketing;

-- Design, construction, and operation of data analysis infrastructure
+- Design, construction, and operation of data analysis infrastructure and CRM
+  - Data Warehouse
     - Google BigQuery
     - Amazon Redshift
     - ARM Treasure Data
+  - Web Analytics Service
+    - Google Analytics
+    - Firebase Analytics
+    - Adjust
+    - Mixpanel
 - Data Utilization Advisor
   - Tableau Doctor(meanings of Tableau advice and coaching)
     - Tableau Desktop